JamesGlover/system_tools/README.md

 I'm expecting a replacement laptop later today, so am attempting to gather together my various customizations to make migration easier.

+Feel free to grab anything which looks useful, but unless you are me, its probably best not to just use this outright.